Educating Latino and immigrant families about the American School System for the professional success of their future generations.

 wHAT WE dO

-Help Latino families learn and understand the American Educational System.
+Help Latino/Immigrant families learn and understand the American Educational System.
 Show the way, step by step, in an easy and simple way in their own home language.

-Help immigrant Latino families advocate as parents for themselves and their children, giving them a sense of belonging to feel connected and participate actively in their child's academic education.
+Help immigrant Latino/Immigrant families advocate as parents for themselves and their children, giving them a sense of belonging to feel connected and participate actively in their child's academic education.

 Founded in 2011 in Bellevue, Washington, Eastside Pathways is a community-wide partnership of more than 60 public, private, and nonprofit organizations, supported by a backbone organization that is transforming the way our community works together to make a positive impact in the lives of children and youth.